Gataitai/PokemonSchoolProject/assignment/README.md

 ## Introduction

 For this course you will be creating a web application consisting of a front-end and backend.
-The frontd-end will be created using Svelte [svelte.dev](https://svelte.dev).
+The front-end will be created using Svelte [svelte.dev](https://svelte.dev).
 The backend will be created using Nodejs [node.js](https://nodejs.org/) and Express [expressjs.com](https://expressjs.com/).